someparty/someparty/source/articles/2020-12-20-why-did-it-matter.html.markdown

 [Listen: Only God Forgives - "Movin' My Body" @ Bandcamp](https://onlygodforgivesto.bandcamp.com/album/movin-my-body "#")

 Sometimes I think the internet conspires to create busywork for me.
 Every Bandcamp Friday event's felt that way, with seemingly every band I cover dropping new material in tandem.
 The recent [Demo Fest](https://demo-fest.org) takes it to another extreme, with many of the bands created whole cloth for the occasion.
-The online collaborative project brought together over 350 artists worldwide to record new demo material, all of which dropped simultaneously on December 21 as a fundraiser benefitting the migrant justice network [Solidarity Without Borders](https://www.solidarityacrossborders.org/en/).
+The online collaborative project brought together over 350 artists worldwide to record new demo material, all of which dropped simultaneously on December 21 as a fundraiser benefitting the migrant justice network [Solidarity Across Borders](https://www.solidarityacrossborders.org/en/).

 It appears that a great many of the artists I've covered on Some Party, particularly those linked by festivals like the Ottawa Explosion, have a disproportionate amount of new material to the mix.
 It's going to take a while to tease it all out.